 Dr. Ingmar Hoerr founded CureVac in 2000.
 It’s a leading biotech company based in Tübingen, Germany.
 The company uses messenger RNA (mRNA) technology.
 It helps develop cancer therapies and treatments for rare diseases.
 CureVac started working on its first mRNA-based vaccine in 2011.

 One of CureVac’s competitors is U.S.-based Moderna.
-In 2018, Moderna made history with the largest biotech IPO.
+In 2018, Moderna made history with the largest biotech IPO in history.
 It raised $604 million.
 That gave it a valuation of $8 billion.

 Dan Menichella, CureVac’s CEO at the time, said, “mRNA technology has the potential to revolutionize the way we protect against and treat disease… We feel this IPO will likely shine more attention on us as [a] scientific leader in the space.”

 But mRNA technology is a difficult concept.
-Let’s take a deeper look at what a CureVac IPO would potentially be funding…
+Let’s take a deeper look at what the CureVac IPO would be funding…

 CureVac Uses mRNA for Coronavirus Vaccine

 CureVac uses mRNA molecules to instruct human cells to produce therapeutic proteins.
 These proteins trigger a response from the immune system.
 The company is looking to use this against cancer and infectious diseases.